Curriculum Parents and Partnership Committee

-- To monitor progress on any key issues in the School Development Plan which fall within the committee’s remit.
+- To monitor progress on any key issues in the School Development Plan and the governors Development Plan which fall within the committee’s remit.

 - To monitor and review pastoral arrangements to ensure the school delivers a broad and balanced curriculum in keeping with the ethos of the school and the requirements of the National Curriculum and promote positive outcomes for all pupils To monitor on behalf of the governing body that National Curriculum requirements and changes are being implemented by the school

 - To agree statutory targets for pupil attainment and non-statutory targets to be included in the School Development Plan.